-Originally born in South Carolina, I have a passion for home cooking and expansive community gardens.
+Originally from South Carolina, I have a passion for home cooking and expansive community gardens.
 Philadelphia’s tight knit neighborhoods and gritty residents hold an even stronger place in my heart.
 While working as a teacher in Philly schools, I became acutely aware of the challenges that people face in their everyday lives.

 I believe thorough research leads to the best outcomes for users because it allows me to build and develop empathy that is validated by user testing and feedback on my work.